OA231/BN/README.md

 Interpretable Radiomics Method for Predicting Human Papillomavirus Status in Oropharyngeal Cancer using Bayesian Networks

 Dataset
-Contrast-enhanced Computed Tomography (CT) images (segmentation labeled) of OPC were obtained from The Cancer Imaging Archive (TCIA) [1].
+Contrast-enhanced Computed Tomography (CT) images (segmentation labeled) of Oropharyngeal cancer were obtained from The Cancer Imaging Archive (TCIA) [1].
 The datasets can be downloaded from their official sites.

 References